 Automatic stays can be lifted in some cases, but in general, they remain in place until the bankruptcy is discharged or dismissed.

 Our law firm has experience with all aspects of bankruptcy law.
 We know the challenges and concerns that debtors have when they face bankruptcy, so we answer any questions they have.
 Choosing between Chapter 7 and Chapter 13 bankruptcy requires a careful review of each debtor’s individual circumstances.
 Not only do we help with the bankruptcy process, but we also take legal action if a creditor violates the automatic stay.

-If you’re ready to get started with your bankruptcy, or you still have questions about it, reach out to Chicago Bankruptcy Clinic.
+If you’re ready to get started with your bankruptcy, or you still have questions about it, reach out to Chicago Bankruptcy Clinic or you may call to speak to an Aurora bankruptcy attorney by calling us at the number listed below.
 We’re available to schedule your confidential consultation today.